 Reference s.
 28.11(8)(a), Wis.
 Stats.
-This section of the statues requires the Department to pay each town \$0.63 per acre based on the acreage of county forest located in that township as of the proceeding June 30.
-The Division of Forestry makes this payment typically in June of each year.
+This section of the statues requires the Department to pay each town \$0.30 per acre based on the acreage of County Forest located in that township as of the proceeding June 30.
+The Division of Forestry makes this payment on or around April 20 of each year.